Isadare-Oreoluwa/ML-projects/README.md

 ## Featured Projects

 ### Predicting Agricultural Trade Flow Between Nigeria and Its Trading Partners
 - *Description:* A comprehensive project leveraging machine learning techniques to predict agricultural trade flows between Nigeria and its key trading partners.
-This project provides insights into how factors like exchange rate volatility and trade openness impact trade patterns.
+This project explores how factors such as agricultural import/export values, GDP, population, and other features influence trade patterns.
+By analyzing data from 1996 to 2021, the project provides actionable insights to enhance Nigeria's agricultural trade policies and competitiveness.
 - *Key Highlights:*
-  - *Dataset:* Trade data spanning 2010–2020, featuring variables like export volumes, trading partners, and exchange rates.
+  - *Dataset:* Trade data spanning 1996–2021 from 70 trading partners across Africa, Europe, Asia, and the Americas.
-  - *Machine Learning Models:* Linear Regression, Random Forest, and Gradient Boosting for predictive analysis.
+  - *Machine Learning Models:* Linear Regression (with Ridge and Lasso variants), Random Forest, Gradient Boost Regression, Neural Networks.
-  - *Results:* Achieved a predictive accuracy of 85% and identified critical factors influencing trade.
+  - *Results:* Random Forest achieved the highest predictive accuracy with an R-squared of 75% for import predictions.
+               Identified key features driving trade flows, such as GDP and population of trading partners, exchange rates, and distance.
 - *Report:* [Detailed Report](https://github.com/Isadare-Oreoluwa/ML-projects/blob/main/Projects/Agricultural-Trade-Flow-Analysis/Report.pdf)
 - *Code and Data:* [Download Files](https://github.com/Isadare-Oreoluwa/ML-projects/tree/ML-main/Projects/Predicting%20Agricultural%20trade%20flow%20between%20Nigeria%20and%20her%20trading%20partners/Data%20and%20Code)